MISK-DSI-2020-01/week_10/README.md

 On our module page, you will find a link to [download an example data set](https://dev.mysql.com/doc/employee/en/).
 Please do this so that we have a data set to work with.
 In step 3, the import page, you will be asked to use the command `mysql -t < employees.sql` to import the data into mySQL.
 If this doens't work, you can use `mysql -u root -p -t < employees.sql`, which will allow you to enter your password.
 Likewise, in step 4, the validation page, you can use `time mysql -u root -p -t < test_employees_sha.sql`.

-For additional material on SQL, please see the `extra resources` folder for a PDF from Robb Sombach at the University of Alberta and the accompanying public [Google Drive folder](https://drive.google.com/drive/folders/1WPsdfOOlQIAWTFnOHLBtSYujrX_G4xDl)
+For additional material on SQL, please see the `extra resources` folder for a PDF from Robb Sombach at the University of Alberta and the accompanying public [Google Drive folder](https://drive.google.com/drive/folders/1WPsdfOOlQIAWTFnOHLBtSYujrX_G4xDl).

+The RStudio `dbplyr` info page can be found [here](https://db.rstudio.com/dplyr/).